chellej80/Embarr-Equestrian-Donations/README.md

 ### Features Left to Implement

-- Approval authentication of updated reviews (This was out of scope)
+- Approval authentication of updated comments (This was out of scope)
 - Bespoke forms for the out of the box Django Auth pages - Login/ Logout/ Register and update review form
 - Contact Page
-- Service Categories
 - Improved search functionality
 - Add bio/ profile picture to profile
-- Image gallery that users can upload to

 # Frameworks & Languages Used